shivamAs/School-Management-System-Full-Stack/README.md

 # School-Management-System-Full-Stack
 This is SMS developed using spring boot as backend and Angular as frontend with Oracle as a database

-# Team-2-Online-Banking-System

 ## About
-V.A.S.P is an Angular web application which is made on Angular using Spring Boot and Oracle as databse.
+SMS is an Angular web application which is made on Angular using Spring Boot and Oracle as databse.
-- Admins can add new employees, approve the requests and make significant changes.
-- Employees can add new customers, approve the requests and make significant changes.
-- Customers can register, login and use the banking services with this application.
+.

 ## Frameworks/Tools used